bucketplus/ca-control-api-nodejs/Readme.md

   * `spot` - whether the container can run in a spot instance (strongly recommended for services which can safely re-run if terminated early).

 # The Control API
-The Bucket+ Control API contains convenience methods making it easier for service developers to.
+The Efficient Actions Control API contains convenience methods making it easier for service developers to.
 This repo contains code for Node.js based containers.

 ## Installation
 To install the Control API in a node.js container, run:
- `yarn add @bucketplus/bp-control-api-nodejs`.
+ `yarn add @bucketplus/ca-control-api-nodejs`.

 ## Importing
 To Import Control api add
-`import bp from '@bucketplus/bp-control-api-nodejs;` To your code
+`import bp from '@bucketplus/ca-control-api-nodejs;` To your code

 ## Environment Variables
 The API expects the following .env variables to be set: